TOC (auto-generated)

 2. The object of the TASA is to ensure that tax agent services, which include BAS (Business Activity Statement) services and tax (financial) advice services, are provided to the public in accordance with appropriate standards of professional and ethical conduct.

-3. Under the TASA, the TPB is responsible for administering the system for the registration of tax agents, BAS agents and tax (financial) advisers (referred to as tax practitioners) and investigating conduct that may breach the TASA, including breaches of the civil penalty provisions.
+3. Under the TASA, the TPB is responsible for administering the system for the registration of tax agents and BAS agents (referred to as tax practitioners) and investigating conduct that may breach the TASA, including breaches of the civil penalty provisions.

 4. The TPB has developed a Registered tax practitioner symbol (symbol) which is a visual indicator used by registered tax practitioners.
 This symbol is registered as a Certified trade mark (CTM) with the Registrar of Trade Marks.